etKing666/self_driving_car/README.md

 ### Data Structures

-As pointed out in the project design document, the main data structures used in the project are lists, dictionaries, queues, sets and stacks.
+As pointed out in the design document, the main data structures used in the project are lists, dictionaries, queues, sets and stacks.

 ### External Modules